 General Fee Information

-A student is registered when a Statement of Agreement has been completed and approved, and a tuition payment has been made.
-This may include the deferral of payment (see below).
+A student is considered registered when a Statement of Agreement has been completed and approved, and a tuition payment has been made.
+This may include the deferral of fees (see below).
 Students must pay or defer fees by the date indicated on their fees invoice (usually the end of August for full year registration, or the end of December for winter term only registration).

 Fee schedules together with incidental fees can be viewed on the Student Accounts website.

 Please make sure that your mailing address and email address are updated on ACORN when you pay your fees

 Accessing an Invoice and How to Pay Fees

 The Student Accounts Office does not mail fees invoices and information sheets.
 Students must check their invoice on the ACORN website.
 Fees payment information is included in your invoice and is available on the Student Accounts website (under School of Graduate Studies).
 Students can pay fees as soon as their invoice is updated on ACORN.
 This will occur following the fee assessment about 6 weeks before the beginning of the term.

 Students who are paying fees outside Canada may forward payment by certified cheque or money order in Canadian funds directly to the Student Accounts Office, Financial Services Department, 215 Huron St.